RedhawkSDR/transceiver-api/fei_modifications.md

 ### Proposal 1 : Modify the IDL Definition of `StreamSRI`
-Modify the `struct StreamSRI` definition in `bulkioInterfaces/idl/ossie/BULKIO/bulkioDataTypes.idl` to inlcude a field to indicate the allocation_id associated with this stream.
+Modify the `struct StreamSRI` definition in `bulkioInterfaces/idl/ossie/BULKIO/bulkioDataTypes.idl` to include a field to indicate the allocation_id associated with this stream.

 Example: